lukasl-dev/pi-mono.nix/README.md

 # pi-mono.nix

-Nix flake for [pi](https://github.com/badlogic/pi-mono), a terminal coding agent.
+A small Nix flake for [pi](https://github.com/badlogic/pi-mono), the terminal coding agent.

+It gives you:
+- `nix run`
+- `nix build`
+- a small NixOS module for declarative setup

 ## Why

-The official pi-mono repo doesn't ship a `flake.nix`.
-This exists so Nix users can run pi without dealing with npm/node.
+The upstream `pi-mono` repo does not ship a `flake.nix`, so this exists to make pi easy to use from Nix without going through npm/node.

 See [#2310](https://github.com/badlogic/pi-mono/issues/2310) for context.